-As of November 3, 2017, we have provided a liability of \$135 for unrecognized tax benefits related to various federal and state income tax matters.
-A significant portion of this amount would generally reduce our effective income tax rate if recognized in future reporting periods.
+As of November 2, 2018, we have provided a liability of \$155 to unrecognized tax benefits related to various federal and state income tax matters.
+None of this liability will reduce our effective income tax rate if the asset is recognized in future reporting periods.
 We have not identified any new unrecognized tax benefits.

-As of October 28, 2016, we have provided a liability of \$130 for unrecognized tax benefits related to various federal and state income tax matters.
-A significant portion of this amount would generally reduce our effective income tax rate if recognized in future reporting periods.
+As of November 3, 2017, we have provided a liability of \$135 to unrecognized tax benefits related to various federal and state income tax matters.
+None of this liability will reduce our effective income tax rate if the asset is recognized in future reporting periods.
 We have not identified any new unrecognized tax benefits.